Bradpk/tic-tac-toe/pseudocode.md

 5. The process continues, with the clicks and player indicator paragraph alternating between 'X' and 'O'<br>
 (This should already be the case from the functions mentioned in steps 2 and 3. <br>

-6. A display on the page becomes visible when one of three conditions is met: <br>
+6. A paragraph display on the page becomes visible when one of three conditions is met: <br>
 Player X gets three symbols('X') in a straight line (horizontal, vertical, or diagonal). <br>
 Player O gets three symbols('O') in a straight line (horizontal, vertical, or diagonal). <br>
 All tiles have been clicked on. <br>